Ian0u/ViT_Reimplementation/README.md

 **Steps:**
 1. Download the `.ipynb` file and connect to a GPU.
-2. Set the following global variables at the top of the script:
+2. By default, the global variables will work.
+If you wish to modify settings, then set the following global variables at the top of the script:
    - `mode = 'train'` (set to `'load'` if resuming from a checkpoint)
    - `dataset = 'CIFAR10'` (or `'MNIST'`)
    - `torch_save_dir = r"model.pth"` (specify model save location)